ctesta01/nadir/README.md

 At present, it is difficult to use these kinds of features in `{SuperLearner}`, `{sl3}` and `{ml3superlearner}`.

-For example, it is easy to imagine the Super Learner algorithm being appealing to modelers fond of random effects based models because they may want to hedge on the exact nature of the random effects models, not sure if random intercepts are enough or if random slopes should be
+For example, it is easy to imagine the super learner algorithm being appealing to modelers fond of random effects based models because they may want to hedge on the exact nature of the random effects models, not sure if random intercepts are enough or if random slopes should be